MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/wildcard-characters.md

 # [QueryExpression](#tab/queryexpression)

 > [!IMPORTANT]
-> You should avoid using trailing wild cards in expressions using `BeginsWith`, `DoesNotBeginWith`, `EndsWith` or `DoesNotEndWith`.
+> Do not use trailing wild cards in expressions using `BeginsWith`, `DoesNotBeginWith`, `EndsWith` or `DoesNotEndWith`.
 The following table gives some examples of trailing wildcards:

 |Bad Examples  |
 |---------|